open-telemetry/opentelemetry-specification/specification/context.md

 ## Overview

-`Context` is a propagation mechanism which carries execution-scoped values across API boundaries and between logically associated execution units.
+A `Context` is a propagation mechanism which carries execution-scoped values across API boundaries and between logically associated execution units.
 Cross-cutting concerns access their data in-process using the same shared `Context` object.